Stoicism: The Ancient Remedy to the Modern Age

 Thus, of all the emotions that plague us today, we must control desire most, because it determines what we pursue, and hence our life’s trajectory.
 Desire is destiny.

 So how do we stop our lives from being joyridden by our appetites?
 How do we stop ourselves from going everywhere and nowhere?

 The key is to first recognize that we’re made to desire things we don’t actually need, things that don’t actually make us happier or help us in any way.

-Obtaining what we crave never feels as good as we think it will while we’re craving it.
-Desire doesn’t make us happy for acquiring things as much as it makes us unhappy for being denied them.
-Furthermore, the more we desire, the more we submit ourselves to the mercy of external forces, which can confiscate the objects of our desire at any moment.
+Obtaining what we crave never feels as good as we think it will while we’re craving it; desire doesn’t make us happy for acquiring things as much as it makes us unhappy for being denied them.
+Further, the more we desire, the more we submit ourselves to the mercy of external forces that can snatch away the objects of our desire at any moment.
 Thus, the more we desire, the more we open ourselves up to frustration and disappointment.

 The Stoics understood that the ultimate source of our contentment lies not in anything the fickle external world can offer us, but in our perceptions.
 Marcus Aurelius, the wealthiest man in the world, wrote to himself:

 “Very little is needed to make a happy life; it is all within yourself, in your way of thinking.”

 “It is not the man who has too little, but the man who craves too much, who is poor.”

 “Wealth consists not in having many possessions, but in having few wants.”